 Fixing to Masonry

-The traditional way of fixing to masonry is to use screws, but you cannot screw directly into a brick wall, a block wall, or stone, so you need to drill a hole, and then provide a material that can be screwed into, but will also hold the screw firmly in place.
+The traditional way of fixing to masonry is to use screws, but you cannot screw directly into a brick, block, or stone wall so you need to drill a hole and then provide a material that can be screwed into but will also hold the screw firmly in place.

 Where your masonry is not in good condition there are other solutions for fixing to masonry or concrete using chemical resin anchors.
 We will look at using wall plugs first, then move on to resin fixing solutions.